bmrf/tron/README.md

 # DO NOT DOWNLOAD TRON FROM GITHUB, IT WILL NOT WORK!!
 YOU NEED THE ENTIRE PACKAGE FROM [/r/TronScript](https://www.reddit.com/r/TronScript) !!

-I got tired of running these utilities manually and decided to just script everything, so Tron is essentially a glorified batch file that automates a variety of tasks to clean up/disinfect a Windows machine.
+I got tired of running these utilities manually and decided to just script everything, so Tron is essentially a glorified batch file that automates a variety of tasks to clean up and disinfect Windows machines.

 # CONTENTS
 1. [Usage Summary](#use)